 Compact, versatile and space-efficient, weight benches allow you to do far more than you might suspect.
 Beyond chest presses, rows, triceps dips and other strength-training exercises, weight benches can also be used to do so much more at home.

-"Yes, benches can be used for bench and chest pressing," says Grayson Wickham, DPT, a certified sports and conditioning specialist (CSCS), physical therapist and founder of Movement Vault, a digital movement education platform.
+"Yes, benches can be used for bench and chest pressing," says Grayson Wickham, DPT, CSCS, founder of Movement Vault, a digital movement education platform.
 But, he says, "they can also be used for seated good mornings, step-ups, lateral raises, cow stretch, shoulder to overhead press, core work and more."

 While most of those exercises can be done while standing or lying down, doing them on a weight bench takes your legs out of the equation, forcing you to recruit your core and upper-body muscles to do the work.